 The Grand Hyatt Singapore is located on Orchard Road, a busy shopping area and a great base from which to explore the city.
 It’s a Category 5 Hyatt hotel, which can be booked for 20,000 points or 10,000 points + $125 per night.
-Based on this chart, a Points + Cash redemption made more sense than booking on points or Barclay Arrival miles during that particular time.
+Based on this chart, a Points + Cash redemption made more sense than booking on points or Barclay Arrival miles.

 Before my Hyatt Diamond status expired in February, I used a Suite Night Award to upgrade one of our rooms to a Duplex Suite.
-A few weeks before our stay, I was informed that the room had been further upgraded to a Grand Corporate Suite.
-The suite was going for over $1,300 per night, so I definitely got great value out of that Suite Night Award.
+A few weeks before our stay, I was informed the room had been further upgraded to a Grand Corporate Suite.
+The suite was going for over $1,300 per night.
+Needless to say I got great value out of that Suite Night Award.

-After a drawn-out and awkward in-room check-in experience, during which I was asked about my religious affiliation, which the agent then informed me would be added to a database accessible to all Hyatt hotels, I used my last bit of energy to call my parents to see how their rebooking attempts were going.
+After a drawn-out and awkward in-room check-in experience, during which I was asked about my religious affiliation, which the agent then informed me would be added to a database accessible to all Hyatt hotels, I called my parents to see how their rebooking attempts were going.
 Thankfully, it worked out ok and they joined us a few hours later.

-The Grand Corporate Suite is about 1,200 sqft and features a living room, dining area, kitchen, office space, bedroom, walk-in closet and two bathrooms.
-It was very spacious, which was great because the second room we’d booked didn’t open up until the following day and two of us ended up having to sleep on the couch because the hotel was sold out and ran out of extra beds!
+The Grand Corporate Suite is 1,200 sqft and features a living room, dining area, kitchen, office, bedroom, walk-in closet and two bathrooms.
+It was very spacious, which was great because the second room we’d booked didn’t open up until the following day.
+Two of us had to sleep on the couch because the hotel was sold out and ran out of extra beds!

-Right off the entrance to the suite was a half bathroom, which was very useful in reducing the amount of time it took to get everyone ready in the morning.
-When we finally got our connecting room, we had a total of three bathrooms for the five of us, which was plenty.
-The suite was beautifully decorated and really the only negative part was the view, which was of the building next door.
+There a half bathroom right off the suite entrance, which was very useful in reducing the amount of time it took to get everyone ready in the morning.
+With our connecting room, we had a total of three bathrooms for the five of us, which was plenty.
+The suite was beautifully decorated.
+The only negative part was the view, which was of the building next door.

 The office area was very useful for a night owl like me.
 I would sit there at night,